Periods and harmonic analysis on spherical varieties: Preliminaries to scattering (II): consequences of the conjecture on discrete series

 where the dotted arrow means that it is well-defined on a dense subspace of $\mathcal H^\eta$.
-By construction, $S^{\Gamma}$ is equivariant with respect to any affine map: $f_i: \widehat{A_{X, \Theta}}_\CC \dashrightarrow \widehat{A_{X, \Omega}}_\CC$ which covers $T$ and maps $\eta$ to $\eta'$; indeed, it is clear by construction that \eqref{Siequivariance} is satisfied.
+By construction, $S^{\Gamma}$ is equivariant with respect to any affine map: $f_i: \widehat{A_{X, \Theta}'}_\CC \dashrightarrow \widehat{A_{X, \Omega}'}_\CC$ which covers $T$ and maps $\eta$ to $\eta'$; indeed, it is clear by construction that \eqref{Siequivariance} is satisfied.

-Now, we verify that the function: $\pi\mapsto \Vert S_\pi^{\Gamma}\Vert$ is essentially bounded.To that end, decompose each $\mathcal J^{\eta,\eta'}$ into $A_{X,\Omega}^T \times A_{X, \Theta}$-eigenspaces (these are genuine eigenspaces, rather than generalized ones, because this action preserves the natural inner product).
-From the Plancherel decomposition of $\mathcal J^{\eta,\eta'}$ \emph{as an $A_{X,\Omega}^T\times G$-representation} it follows that the distinct generalized eigenspaces are, for almost all $\pi$, honest eigenspaces and orthogonal to each other.
+Now, we verify that the function: $\pi\mapsto \Vert S_\pi^{\Gamma}\Vert$ is essentially bounded.To that end, decompose each $\mathcal J^{\eta,\eta'}$ into $A_{X,\Omega}'^T \times A_{X, \Theta}'$-eigenspaces (these are genuine eigenspaces, rather than generalized ones, because this action preserves the natural inner product).
+From the Plancherel decomposition of $\mathcal J^{\eta,\eta'}$ \emph{as an $A_{X,\Omega}'^T\times G$-representation} it follows that the distinct generalized eigenspaces are, for almost all $\pi$, honest eigenspaces and orthogonal to each other.
 Since $S_\pi^{\Gamma}$ is the sum of some of the operators:

-where $\pr_1$ and $\pr_2$ vary though all projections to $A_{X, \Omega}^T \times A_{X,\Theta}$- eigenspaces, the norm of $S_\pi^{\Gamma}$ can be bounded by the norm of $S_{\pi}$, multiplied by a number depending only on the number of distinct eigenspaces.
+where $\pr_1$ and $\pr_2$ vary though all projections to $A_{X, \Omega}'^T \times A_{X,\Theta}'$- eigenspaces, the norm of $S_\pi^{\Gamma}$ can be bounded by the norm of $S_{\pi}$, multiplied by a number depending only on the number of distinct eigenspaces.
 Finally, we recall that this number is uniformly bounded by the order of the Weyl group (cf.\ Lemma \ref{numberofexponents}).

 Now let $(T_i,f_i)$ vary over all those pairs of the first part of Proposition \ref{e2c}.
-(In the statement of Proposition \ref{e2c} we restrict to the subspace of $L^2(X_\Theta)_\disc$ generated by $J$-invariants, but here we do not need to do that, thus getting a possibly countable family of triples.)
+Notice that they are finitely many if we restrict to representations with non-zero $J$-invariant vectors, so all together they will be at most countably many.
 Let $\Gamma_i$ denote the corresponding finitely generated abelian groups, defined as above.
 For each $i$ we get an operator $S_i= \int_{\hat G} S_{\pi,i}$ as above.
 We claim: